Medicare Supplemental Insurance Plans in Texas

 Employer Coverage vs Texas Medigap Plans

 If you have other creditable coverage, such as employer coverage, you may delay enrolling into a Medigap plan.
-In this case, those beneficiaries may be eligible later to enroll outside of their Open Enrollment Period with Guaranteed Issue.
+In this case, those beneficiaries may be eligible later for their Open Enrollment Period with Guaranteed Issue (GI) rights.

-You need to provide proof regarding involuntarily losing your previous health insurance coverage to qualify for guaranteed issue rules.
+Those losing coverage also qualify for GI rights.
+You need to provide proof regarding losing your previous health insurance coverage to qualify for GI rules.

 As long there is proof, enroll in certain policies within 63 days of losing previous coverage.